 Come on the curry trail with me, and I promise you this one holds so much more punch than any of your neighborhood restaurants.

 When it comes to shrimp though, I try to veer towards red curry paste.
 I don’t know why.
 It’s just been like that for years.
-So here we go again for one more bowl of Thai Red Curry with Shrimp.
+So here I go again for one more bowl of Thai Red Curry with Shrimp.

 Love for Thai Food